-- 1) Ensure that all surfaces are properly cleaned and prepared: To ensure a good solder joint, we recommend that the part the feedthrough is being installed into should be plated with at least 5 microns of nickel, followed by 1.3 microns of gold.
-All parts should be cleaned using isopropyl alcohol prior to soldering, to ensure that there are no organic residues on the parts. - 2) Do not apply excessive heat while soldering: The glass solder used to seal the fiber to the feedthrough has a melting temperature of over 340°C. Any soldering process used that heats the seal tube less than 280°C should work.
-185°C to 200°C is recommended.
-There are also special low temperature solders, which can be used to provide a greater safety margin. - 3) Minimize the area being heated: The acrylate coatings used on standard fibers is designed for operating temperatures up to 85°C. Heating the fiber to temperatures significantly beyond this can damage the coating material.
+- 1)Ensure that all surfaces are properly cleaned and prepared: To ensure a good solder joint, we recommend that the part the feedthrough is being installed into should be plated with at least 5 microns of nickel, followed by 1.3 microns of gold.
+All parts should be cleaned using isopropyl alcohol prior to soldering, to ensure that there are no organic residues on the parts. - 2)Do not apply excessive heat while soldering: The glass solder used to seal the fiber to the feedthrough has a melting temperature of over 340°C. In contrast, standard tin/lead solder has a melting point of 184°C. Consequently any soldering process used that heats the seal tube less than 280°C should work.
+185°C to 200°C is recommended for standard tin/lead solders.
+There are also special low temperature solders, which can be used to provide a greater safety margin. - 3)Minimize the area being heated: The acrylate coatings used on standard fibers is designed for operating temperatures up to 85°C. Heating the fiber to temperatures significantly beyond this can damage the coating material.
 In addition, hytrel tubing, which is used as a protective loose tube buffer, has a softening temperature of 180C.
 Therefore care must be taken not to overheat the fiber.